gaetbout/starknet-array-manipulation/README.md

     * Last occurence of
  - Flatten?
  - Support of structure in a generic way?
- - Copy from to
  - Replace
- - Joining 2 arrays

 Don't hesitate to request me any feature that could be missing or ping me when there is the support for structure